The USM Core Curriculum

 - Demonstrate effective communication using multiple forms of expression

 - Engage in critical reflection upon and informed action in your roles as a participant in multiple communities; and

 - Engage in ethical action and contribute to the social and environmental welfare of local and global communities

-The USM Core enables students to achieve these goals through active learning that occurs both within and outside of the classroom.
+The USM Core enables students to achieve these goals through active learning that occurs both in and outside of the classroom.
 It provides opportunities and incentives to connect learning in the Core with the major, and build knowledge and skills throughout the academic career.

 Satisfying USM Core Requirements (back to top)

 Core requirements are met by passing (with a grade of D minus or better) courses that satisfy specific Core requirements.
 Lists of courses that satisfy the requirements appear at the end of this section of the catalog and in Maine Street Class Search.
 Students in the University Honors Program or the Russell Scholars Program should refer to the corresponding section of this catalog for information on how Honors and Russell Scholars courses satisfy USM Core requirements.
 Some majors require students to complete specific courses for Core requirements.
 Consult the appropriate section of this catalog for information on such degree porgram requirements.

 USM Core Requirements (back to top)

 Entry Year Experience

 Students explore significant and challenging questions from multiple perspectives, developing capacities for analytic writing, contextual and reflective thinking, and respectful engagement with others that they will apply throughout their college careers.
 All entering students with fewer than 24 transfer credit hours (AP and test credits not included) must complete an EYE course in their first semester.
 Students who have completed an EYE equivalent at another institution are not required to complete the EYE requirement.
 Pre or co-requisite: College Writing.